fbennett/juris-m-top/src/content/release/index.md

       description: Provides a "Save to Jurism" option in the Chrome context menu (right-click), and enables Jurism support in Google Docs.
                    Clicking on the link to the left will install this add-on.

+                   **Note:** Several restarts of client and browser may be needed before the client and connector recognize one another.
     -
       label: Jurism Connector (no installer available)
       icon: stop.svg
       browser: none
-      description: Jurism connectors are available only for Chrome, Chromium, and Firefox browsers.
+      description: Jurism connectors are not available for this platform.
+                   Connectors are available in the Linux, Mac OSX, and Windows operating systems for the
+                   Chrome, Chromium, and Firefox browsers.
+The appropriate connector will be offered when this page is accessed from a supported browser.

 ```